bixingxie/Email-Subscription-Manger/README.md

 Database: MySQL

 ## Next Steps

 1. Public deployment, which will require Google's consent.
 But it will also resolve the current limitation that the application only works for NYU school email.
 2. Testing.
 Currently there are no systematic testing procedures in place.
 A suite of integration tests and unit tests, and a CI-CD pipeline, will be desirable.
 3. Improve One-Click™.
 Make it such that One-Click™ works for more cases, at least for all the well-known subscriptions.
+4. Add functionality for subscriptions that will not function under One-Click™.
+This includes unsubscribe links that require more input from the user such as an html `<form>` requiring user login.

 ## External Resources

 Please refer to package.json for a complete list of libraries we've used.
 The main ones are mentioned below.